 As a product manager or developer, you probably already have the implementation steps and project workflows mapped out from the start.
 Mistakes can creep in nonetheless, however, particularly in fast-moving business setups such as startups.
 Whether it’s from oversight, failure to check with the right stakeholders, lack of experience, working with untested hypotheses, or even fatigue, errors in product launch can end up costing you several months of work.

-Instead of running the risk of having to head back to the drawing board, follow our primer on the most common mistakes made during product launch, learn from others’ mistakes, and establish a failsafe launch review process.
+Instead of running the risk of having to head back to the drawing board, follow our primer on the most common mistakes made during product launch, learn from others’ mistakes, establish a failsafe launch review process and, ultimately, an effective product launch.

 It comes as no surprise that most product mistakes occur in this stage.
 And why wouldn’t it be so?
 As an expert in the field where you’re developing a product, you assume you have a firm grip on the category, right?
 But when faced with tight deadlines or expedited flows, even the most prestigious of experts aren’t immune to error-making.
 Be watchful of the following mistakes or fallacies during the development stage.